Kdfrizale/USB-Lock-Key/README.md

 I have provide an example to turn an LED on or off in the scripts comments, but you can add any script you want there to have your thumb drive key do whatever you need.

+#Overview/Program's Logic
+*setup usbmount to automatically mount only the specified thumbdrive *check_for_key.sh runs in the background checking for the thumbdrive *when a certain file is found on the thumbdrive, execute any specified code located in check_for_key.sh